Jay Blahnik: Fitness expert

 Blahnik has produced and starred in a large number of fitness and workout videos and has consulted and represented a variety of prominent fitness equipment companies including Nike, Nautilus, Bowflex, Schwinn and Stairmaster.

 Blahnik was a resident fitness consultant and contributor for MSNBC.com and NBCnews.com networks, and, in addition to authoring other books and articles, he has been a regular contributor on fitness and related topics for the Los Angeles Times.

 Blahnik has also consulted as a topical expert on a variety of fitness issues ranging from technical instructions like treadmill techniques to strategic questions like what kinds of workout are appropriate at specific points in the fitness journey, and he has been consulted as an expert on careers in fitness.

 In 1996, Blahnik was selected as the International Instructor of the Year for the IDEA Health and Fitness Association, a global membership association for fitness and wellness professionals.

+Abuse allegations

 According to a 2025 New York Times report, Blahnik was accused by nine current and former employees of Apple of creating a hostile work environment.
 One employee alleged sexual harassment from Blahnik.
 An internal company review found no evidence of wrongdoing by Blahnik.
 Apple denied misconduct by Blahnik, while Blahnik did not respond to requests for comment.